menu

 Occupations and Workforce

-When you are in Kennard, you'll notice that it is more blue-collar than most other communities in America.
-44.35% of Kennard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Kennard is generally considered to be a blue-collar town.
+44.35% of the Kennard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kennard is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Kennard who work in management occupations (13.91%), sales jobs (10.00%), and office and administrative support (6.52%).

 Setting & Lifestyle

-Kennard is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kennard is a great place for families with children to consider.
+First of all, many other families with children live here, making Kennard a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kennard has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kennard’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Kennard is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kennard doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of adults in Kennard with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.48% of adults in Kennard have a bachelor's degree or advanced degree.
+The citizens of Kennard are slightly less educated than the national average of 21.84% for the average city or town: 15.48% of adults in Kennard have a bachelor's degree or advanced degree

 The people who call Kennard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kennard residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kennard include English, Irish, German, Italian, and European.